Before You Call for Repairs…| 5 Common DIY Household Fixes

 Fix a leaky faucet

 Nothing is more irritating—and also wasteful—than a leaky faucet.
 Again, the first step is to turn off the water from under the sink.
 (This might take a while, depending on what’s stored in that cupboard.)
 Once the water is off, open the tap to release any water still in the pipes.
 Then you can start disassembling the faucet to find the culprit.
 Sometimes, the leak is in the handle, which is often a sign that the O ring needs to be repaired.
 If the leak is at the spout, that’s usually an indication that a washer has corroded or otherwise worn.
 If you don’t have the manual for your faucet, remove the part in need of replacement and make a quick trip to the hardware store for the (inexpensive) part you need.
+However, there are instances where you couldn’t find the source of the leak.
+This could be a great time to contact a professional leak detection company.

 Repair nicked/scratched wood floors